argonne-lcf/ThetaGPU-Docs/doc_staging/ml_frameworks/tensorflow/tensorboard_instructions.md

 # TensorBoard Instructions

-After you have logged into ThetaGPU, and have a TensorFlow run going on a compute node, you'll need to know the identity of one of your worker nodes (`thetagpunNN`) so you can SSH to it.
+After you have logged into ThetaGPU, and have a TensorFlow run going on a compute node (e.g. where you have an interactive allocation running via `qsub  -q <queue> -A <allocation> -t <time> -I`), you'll need to know the identity of one of your worker nodes (`thetagpunNN`) so you can SSH to it.